Annotation Configuration

 In this example, the @TableField(updateStrategy = FieldStrategy.ALWAYS)

-field in the SET clause of the UPDATE statement during user information updates, disregarding value checks.
+annotation tells MyBatis-Plus to always include the nickname field in the SET clause of the UPDATE statement when updating user information, ignoring any value checks.

-If we perform the following update operation:
+If we execute the following update operation:

 User user = new User();user.setId(1L);user.setNickname("Updated Nickname");user.setAge(30);user.setEmail("updated@example.com");